 Today I got lucky because Thursday is our podcast episode and post day and I get to celebrate my day with you!

-When I thought of something special to do for today's episode and post, I thought of so many ideas.
+When I thought of something special to do for today's post, I thought of so many ideas.
 Last year I gave you a massive list with ideas of how you could celebrate with the cooks in your life.
 This year I thought about doing a whole episode on vegan cakes, on entertaining, or an a life lesson learned for every year thus far.
 As I've mentioned so many times before, I love any time marker throughout the year that makes me reflect on the previous ones, and look forward to the next, so then it hit me.
-There's something I learned this past year that has been so incredibly helpful to me and that I haven't had the chance to share that much here in the blog or podcast.
+There's something I learned this past year that has been so incredibly helpful to me and that I haven't had the chance to share that much here in the blog.
 I thought about this little life lesson (ok, big life lesson), because it can apply to almost everything we talk about here at Brownble, whether that's food, going vegan, making habit changes, improving your relationship with food, body acceptance and even cooking!
 So that's what we're going to do today.

 Let me give you some back story